Winter Terrorland: Tower of Terror Snow!

 Exterior Construction

 This aerial shot of the Tower of Terror’s construction is the earliest one I’ve fond.
-It gives a good sense of the scale of the building – look at those tiny trucks!
+It gives a good sense of the scale of the building.
 The gardens are just a pile of dirt, and the building itself is little more than a steel skeleton.
 This photo is particularly noteworthy because it offers a rare glimpse into the area between the back lift shafts and the front drop shafts.

 aerial photo of Tower of Terror construction in Hollywood Studios Florida